dea123-coder/teachback-ai-/README.md

 TeachBack AI combines:

-- Local transformer embeddings for semantic similarity
+- Browser-based transformer embeddings for semantic similarity
-- Deterministic concept analysis for educational feedback
+- Deterministic educational analysis for concept evaluation

-This hybrid approach improves reliability while ensuring the application remains functional even if the transformer model cannot be loaded.
+This hybrid approach improves semantic understanding while ensuring the application remains functional even if the transformer model cannot be loaded.

 ## Privacy-Focused Design

-The primary AI reasoning runs locally in the browser without relying on cloud AI inference services.
+The primary AI model executes locally inside the browser.
+The deterministic analysis engine remains available as a reliable fallback.

 ---